Njunu-sk/Review/How-to-setup-User-Authentication-from-Scratch-with-Rails-6/index.md

 ### Goals

 This tutorial will set up Authentication from scratch, able to learn basic features of Rails.
-Understand the Model View Controller Architecture and some more knowledge on how Cookies operate in Rails.
+Understand the Model View Controller Architecture and some more knowledge on how sessions operate in Rails.
 We are working under the assumption that session encryption in Rails is secure.
 ### Prerequisites